DKT15/Prework-Study-Guide/README.md

 ## Deployment

-You can access the website with this link.(https://dkt15.github.io/Prework-Study-Guide/)
+You can access the website with this link [here](https://dkt15.github.io/Prework-Study-Guide/)

 ## Contributing